hivemq/hivemq-snyk-composite-action/README.md

 - Check GitHub tokens have access to private repositories if needed
 - Confirm HiveMQ enterprise credentials are valid

-## License

-This action is part of the HiveMQ infrastructure and follows HiveMQ's licensing terms.

 ## Contributing

 For issues or feature requests, please contact the HiveMQ infrastructure team.